atolab/zenoh-web/content/blog/2021-10-04-zenoh-pico-guide.md

 As a result of this work, we are happy to announce that we successfully deployed and tested Zenoh in [Zephyr](https://www.zephyrproject.org) (reel_board and nucleo-f767zi) and [Arduino](https://www.arduino.cc) (ESP32) compatible boards, with initial results showcasing a quite remarkable performance within the microcontrollers landscape:
  - Memory footprint of only ~2.8% (nucleo-f767zi), ~9.2% (reel_board), and ~0.9% (ESP32).
  - Deliver more than 5.2k msg/s with a 8 bytes payload in ESP32.
- - Application-level throughput of ~9.2Mbps (in an 10 Mbps Ethernet link) with nucleo-f767zi.
+ - Application-level throughput of ~9.2 Mbps (thus, saturating a 10 Mbps Ethernet link) with nucleo-f767zi.

 The reminder of this post will get you started with the environment setup, library installation, and project creation for your microcontrollers.